 The Seal Beach Pharmacy once filled the storefront that Clancy’s Saloon now occupies.
 In 1917’s Seal Beach, it was your one stop shopping destination when you needed drugs, ice, Kodak film, Coca Cola, and a scale to weigh yourself to see if you were trim enough for the next screen beauties bather’s parade.

 Judging by the flags flapping above, it seems like it was a windy day when this photo was taken.
 Is the women being escorted by the gentleman is holding her hat to prevent it from being blown off?
 Or perhaps she is camera-shy and doesn’t want her face captured on film?

 Along the bottom of this close up, you can see two grooves in the road, which leads us to our last magnification of this Main Street image:

-Saving the best for last, this is the only image of a Pacific Electric red car trolley traveling down Main Street known to exist.
+Saving the best for last, this is one of the three images showing a Pacific Electric red car traveling down Main Street that I’ve been able to find after years of searching.
 Those two grooves were actually the trolley tracks for the trolley.

 Have you enjoyed this and other This Date in Seal Beach History posts?

 If so, please consider making a small donation of a dollar or more to help defray the online subscriptions and other research costs that make this blog possible.

 Donations can be made securely with most major credit cards directly through PayPal.
 Just click on paypal.me/MichaelDobkins to go to PayPal.
 Thank you.